 We addressed 4 separate questions throughout this analysis.
-We answered the first question through our EDA and initial experiments and plotting of the dataset, and we were able to identify key insights about various relationships within the data.
+Through our EDA and initial experiments and plotting of the dataset, we were able to identify key insights about various relationships within the data.
 To summarize: we saw a negative relationship between % unemployed and % bachelors, which makes sense as higher education can increase one's market value or job prospects.
 Similarly, we saw a strong positive relationship between hospital beds and crimes, which could be because high-crime areas need to support more injuries and patients.
 However, there did not seem to be any relationship between crime and unemployment or poverty, indicating that high-crime areas are not necessarily impoverished and crime is not necessarily always because of money.

-Next, we addressed the second research question through ANCOVA, we analyzed the relationship between crime and income and how this relationship changes over region.
+Next, through ANCOVA, we analyzed the relationship between crime and income and how this relationship changes over region.
 We determined that region does not affect this relationship, and that there is a significant positive relationship between crime and income when marginalizing (i.e. not controlling for) all the other predictors.
 This relationship is not apparent when addressing crimes per capita, however, which could be important for a stakeholder to consider.

-We used regression analysis for the third research question.
-A large part of this work focused on this modeling problem, where we successfully developed a multiple linear regression model to determine what the relationships are between per capita income and various other socioeconomic factors.
+A large part of this work focused on the modeling problem, where we successfully developed a multiple linear regression model to determine what the relationships are between per capita income and various other socioeconomic factors.
 We found that, in line with our intuition, increased poverty in the area corresponds with decreased income per capita, and that an increase in the proportion of the population with higher education corresponds with an increase in per capita income.
 We also noticed that the relationship between bachelor degree and income is steeper in the NE region as opposed to NC, which could mean that a college education goes further in the northeast than it does elsewhere.

 Although we were able to extract meaningful information from our approach, there were some important limitations.
-There were issues in the variable selection (the interaction terms introduced multicollinearity, see Appendix pages 19-26 for details) that caused the estimate for unemployment to have a sign that did not agree with our intuition; a possible remediation would be a more extensive model selection procedure or consideration for dropping a few variables that might not impact performance.
-There was also some notable deviation in model diagnostics (see Appendix pages 26-27 regarding deviation from the normal line in the qq plot), so we could have employed a transformation of the response (e.g. with Box Cox) in order to remediate this.
+The interaction terms introduced multicollinearity that caused the estimate for unemployment to have a sign that did not agree with our intuition; a possible remediation would be a more extensive model selection procedure or consideration for dropping a few variables that might not impact performance.
+There was also some deviation from the normal line in the qq plot; we could have employed a transformation of the response (e.g. with Box Cox) in order to remediate this.
 For this analysis, response transformations were omitted to keep the coefficients as straightforward to interpret as possible.